Flog your rubbish for cash

 There are a few different ways to sell your rubbish online, including online auction sites and classified ads.
 You'll need to weigh up what's best and most convenient, depending on what you're selling – factor in postage costs and fees charged by the site too.

-Some sites may be better than others for certain items, eg, when we checked we only saw loo roll tubes being sold on eBay, but jam jars were advertised on all these sites.
+Some sites may be better than others for certain items, eg, when we checked we only saw loo roll tubes being sold on eBay and Gumtree, but jam jars were advertised on all these sites.

-- eBay* appears to have the widest range of these items, and is usually the first port of call for selling unwanted goods online.
-It offers seller protection if you get proof of delivery, which gives you some security selling remotely.
-But you'll have to pay – you can list 20 items free each month but it still charges you 10% of the price of every sold item.
-See our eBay selling guide for more tips.
+- eBay* seems to have the widest range of these items.
+It offers seller protection if you use certain trackable delivery methods, which gives you some security.
+While you can list 1,000 items free each month, it charges about 13% of the price of every sold item.
+See our eBay Selling guide for more tips and info.

 - Gumtree is a popular classifieds site, which doesn't charge any fees for selling.
 You can sell items face-to-face or by post, though beware if doing the latter as, although it offers customer service, there's less formal seller protection than with eBay.

 - Preloved* is another second-hand selling site, which is free to advertise on.
-Again, you can sell face-to-face or by post, but there's limited seller protection so selling remotely isn't recommended.
+Again, you can sell face-to-face or by post, but there's limited seller protection so selling remotely isn't recommended – if you do it in person, then there's less risk if something goes wrong.

 If meeting your buyer in person, use your common sense.
 For smaller goods, do the exchange in a busy public place.
 If they must come to your house, try to do the exchange on your doorstep, don't feel pressured to let them inside and make sure someone else is in the house when the buyer visits.